nguyenvukhang/kitty/docs/performance.rst

 .. note::

-    Some people have asked why kitty does not perform better than terminal XXX in the test of sinking large amounts of data, such as catting a large text file.
-The answer is because this is not a goal for kitty. kitty deliberately throttles input parsing and output rendering to minimize resource usage while still being able to sink output faster than any real world program can produce it.
+    Some people have asked why alatty does not perform better than terminal XXX in the test of sinking large amounts of data, such as catting a large text file.
+The answer is because this is not a goal for alatty. alatty deliberately throttles input parsing and output rendering to minimize resource usage while still being able to sink output faster than any real world program can produce it.
 Reducing CPU usage, and hence battery drain while achieving